 Marketing technology landscape grows considerably

-With the release of his 2020 Marketing Technology Landscape supergraphic (the ninth such edition, by our count), MarTech Conference program chair and ChiefMarTec editor Scott Brinker discussed the continually evolving (and now very expansive) martech marketplace.
+With the release of his 2020 Marketing Technology Landscape supergraphic (the ninth such edition), MarTech Conference program chair and ChiefMarTec editor Scott Brinker discussed the continually evolving (and now very expansive) martech marketplace.

 Though consolidation in martech was projected by some in the marketing community, Brinker wasn’t surprised to see a sizable number of martech companies — 8,000, including 1,575 new entrants — featured in this year’s supergraphic and growing the industry at large.